kylep/kyle.pericak.com/content/posts/ops/ubuntu-bionic-wifi.md

 ```

-# Join the Wifi Network with Netplan
+# Join the WiFi Network with Netplan
 You can use various commands to interactively connect to the network, but I
 want this connection to come up with the NUC.
 Netplan is the new tool used to
 configure networks since Ubuntu's Bionic stable release.
 Here's the netplan